letisiapangataa/letisiapangataa.github.io/posts/ansible-overview.md

 ---
 title: "Ansible Overview: Automating IT with Ease"
-date: "2025-08-15"
+date: "2025-08-17"
-excerpt: "An introduction to Ansible, its core concepts, and how it simplifies automation for system administrators and DevOps teams."
+excerpt: "An overview to Ansible, its core concepts, and how it simplifies automation for system administrators and DevOps teams."
 difficulty: Easy
 ---